Yeedle/yeedle.github.io/_posts/2017-05-08-NYC-taxi-flow.md

   drop_na()
 {% endhighlight %}

-Here's what's happening line-by-line: Using `glue`, I created a list of the file URLs.
+Here's what's happening line-by-line: Using `glue`, I created a list of file URLs.
 I then `map`ped the list to `possibly(read_csv)` which does the heavy lifting of downloading the files, reading them into R as dataframes, and reducing everything to one big dataframe.
 Why only `possibly` you ask?
 The Internet is weird.
 Don't leave the fate of your downloads in its hands. `possibly` gives you the option of specifying an `otherwise` option in case of failure.
-In our case, an empty data frame works fine.
+In our case, an empty data frame works fine in case of failure.

 Since these files are quite big, this step takes a while.
-The resulting list of dataframes are then `reduce`d into one dataframe using `bind_rows`.
 Since most of the dataframe is not needed and it's just wasting the computer's memory, I `select` the 5 columns needed for the animation, and drop all the rows with `NA` fields in them.

 The next step is getting the shapefile with the neighborhood information.
 Again, you can do this by pointing and clicking on the TLC's website.
 I prefer having R doing it for me: